pauloreis-ds/datasets/olist/README.md

 **order_estimated_delivery_date**: Shows the estimated delivery date that was informed to customer at the purchase moment.

 ### olist_products_dataset.csv

+This dataset includes data about the products sold by Olist.

 **product_id**: unique product identifier